I’m not exaggerating when I say that learning how to start a blog has completely changed my life.

 I was working as a high school band director and started working on this site in the evenings and weekends.
 Then, after six months of blogging, I quit my steady day job to blog full-time.
-Three months later, I was outperforming my teaching income.
-And just four years after that, I’m regularly earning around $75,000/month, and my best month so far was over $155,000!
+Three months later, I was outperforming my teaching income from the skills I picked up working online.
+And just four years after that, my business is regularly bringing in around $75,000/month, and my best month so far was over $155,000!

 Blogging can = freedom.

-It’s allowed my wife to retire.
+It’s also allowed my wife to retire.
 We built a beautiful house.
 I have multiple businesses.
 I’ve traveled more in the past couple of years than I have in my entire life.
-And we do it all while living debt-free.
+And we do it all while being consumer-debt free.

-If you’re interested in learning how to start a blog, I’m going to take you through 8 simple steps that will teach you how to start a WordPress blog hosted on Bluehost.
+So since you’re here and interested in learning how to start a blog, I’m going to take you through 8 simple steps that will teach you how to start a WordPress blog hosted on Bluehost (the website hosting company I recommend that you start with).
 We are going to start from the very beginning of picking a topic and work our way to the most effective way to drive traffic to your blog.